HorstBaerbel/HubAlyzer/README.md

 ## Schematics

 The circuit is using the SmartMatrix ["forum pinout"](https://github.com/pixelmatix/SmartMatrix/blob/fdb60faf8b140326c75761ac29970e48ac9cc6db/src/MatrixHardware_ESP32_V0.h#L208) without any level shifters for the LED matrix.
 This working fine for me for two 32x16 matrices chained together.
-I currently does NOT connect the E pin for 64x64 panels though.
-This might get fixed in a later revision.
+It includes the "E" pin for driving 64x64 matrices.

 <p align="center">
     <span>